pleaobraga/discount-api/README.md

 npm run dev
 ```

-This command initializes the server and automatically opens a new browser tab to the project.
+This command initializes the server and automatically opens a new browser tab to the project in the **port 8000**.

 #### API Documentation